KitCarson88/ionic-angular-libraries/projects/ionic-angular-utilities/README.md

 ##### Example usage

-Please refer to ..... repository as example for `ws-data-list` component usage.
+Please refer to [Ionic Angular Template](https://kitcarson88.github.io/ionic-angular-template/) repository as example for `ws-data-list` component usage.

 ### Styles
 The library defines some global styles utilities into `styles` directory that can be imported from scss files of a project.
 There are some classes and facility mixins relative to fonts, layout, and responsiveness topics, and also a source scss with some ionic override rules.